tamnguyenbbt/Okapi/README.md

 [![View My profile on LinkedIn](https://static.licdn.com/scds/common/u/img/webpromo/btn_viewmy_160x33.png)](https://www.linkedin.com/in/tam-nguyen-a0792930/)

 ## Future Support/Development
-Okapi Studio, desktop application for Okapi is under development and demo version is expected to be released mid 2020.
+Okapi Studio, desktop application for Okapi
 Okapi Studio leverages the power of Okapi and has the following base features:
 * Test artefact creation/edit vis UI.
 Unlike other tools in the market which have UI view and expert (code) view, Okapi Studio has only one UI view to be simple but it is advanced so users can create sophisticated tests without writing any line of code.
 * Test artefact manager - project, test case, test step, test suite, object repository